cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 });
 ```

 This model avoids waiting for the result.
-You are notified when the result is available.
+You are notified when the result has been retrieved from the database.

 __A Note on JDBC__: JDBC is a blocking API by default.
-To interact with the database, Vert.x delegates to a _worker_
+To interact with the database, Vert.x delegates to a _worker_  thread.
-thread.
 While it's asynchronous, it's not totally non-blocking.
-However, the Vert.x ecosystem also provides a truly
-non-blocking client for MySQL and PostgreSQL.
+However, the Vert.x ecosystem also provides a truly non-blocking clients for MySQL and PostgreSQL.

 Let’s now modify our application to use a database to store our products (articles).

-## Some maven dependencies
+## Some Maven dependencies

-The first things we need to do it to declare two new Maven dependencies in our pom.xml file:
+The first things we need to do it to declare two new Maven dependencies in our `pom.xml` file:

 ```xml
 <dependency>